 Before you decide to adopt a cat, it’s important to figure out if you can afford to give him the best life possible.

 Owning a cat can get expensive, and the cost of adopting your cat, which includes stocking up on supplies and health-related vet fees, can also be pricey — so you’ll want to be prepared.

 The Dodo spoke with Mary Shaughnessy, a founding member of Kitt Crusaders in Los Angeles, to find out just how much it’ll cost to adopt a cat.

 It turns out that there’s no universal answer to this question.
 Sometimes adopting a cat’s free.
 Other times, it can cost hundreds of dollars — it really just depends on where you go and the type of cat you’re adopting.

 “[Costs] can vary from state to state, even town to town,” Shaughnessy told The Dodo.
 “For example, veterinary expenses, food and litter, etc., may cost less in [a rural] area than they would in a large city.”

 To give you an idea of what sort of price range you could be looking at, Shaughnessy broke down what adoption costs are like in one of the biggest cities in the U.S.

-“Here in Los Angeles I can tell you it would range somewhere between $50 to $200 for one cat or kitten,” she said.
+“Here in Los Angeles, I can tell you it would range somewhere between $50 to $200 for one cat or kitten,” Shaughnessy said.
 “Lots of groups will give you a discounted rate if you adopt a pair.”